 You may donate blood if it has been more than 12 months since incarceration or sexual contact with someone who was incarcerated.
 (Applies to incarcerations lasting 72 hours or more.)

-You may not donate blood if you are a past or present user of illegal intravenous drugs or if you take anabolic steroids intravenously (unless you have a doctor’s prescription).
+You may not donate blood if you have used illegal intravenous drugs or if you take anabolic steroids intravenously (unless you have a doctor’s prescription) in the past 3 months.

 You may donate blood if: